 Coursera – Coursera is a start-up company that offers courses over the Internet.
 It offers accredited courses from Illinois, the University of Pennsylvania, Johns Hopkins University, the University of Michigan, Stanford University, UC San Diego, Duke University and 150 other universities around the globe.
 Students can even earn a master’s degree in business, accounting, data science, and entrepreneurship through Coursera.

 Noodle – Noodle is based in New York.
 The company offers fact-based information to help prospective students choose an elementary school, a graduate school, a summer camp, or even a tutor.

-Knewton – According to its website, Knewton recognizes the value of adaptive instruction: “Individual students bring different skills and different challenges into the same classroom.
+Knewton – According to its website, Knewton recognizes the value of adaptive instruction and education technology: “Individual students bring different skills and different challenges into the same classroom.
 Knewton’s pioneering approach to adaptive learning draws on each student’s own history, how other students like them learn, and decades of research into how people learn to improve future learning experiences.”